nirgold14/FullStackTraining/React/ReadMe.txt

 --- Start

 1. Create a service for the http requests
-    1.2 cd to the react project: npm install --save whatwg-fetch (Library for HTTP req)
+    1.1 cd to the react project: npm install --save whatwg-fetch (Library for HTTP req) 1.2 import at services\http.service.js